kulsum381/Iris-flower-classification-KNN-algorithm/README.md

-# 🌸 Iris Flower Classification using K-Nearest Neighbors (KNN)
+# 🌸 Iris Flower Classification using K-Nearest Neighbors (KNN) - WEEK 2 AI AND ML MINI PROJECT

 This project demonstrates a simple machine learning application using the **Iris flower dataset** to classify flower species based on their physical attributes.
 The algorithm used is **K-Nearest Neighbors (KNN)**.